Go to Introduction

 In the Old Testament God used many different words, names, or titles, referring to himself.
 "El", "Eloah", and "Elohim" are all

 translated "God" in various places, "El" being used in a number of compounds.
-The four letters YHVH are extremely common, and are usually
+The four letters YHWH are extremely common, and are usually

 translated LORD.
-It is used in many compound names, and the exact pronunciation of it is not now known with any certainty, but possibilities are "Yahveh",
+It is used in many compound names, and the exact pronunciation of it is not now known with any certainty, but some believe "Yahveh",

-(which means "Lord") under the consonants YHVH, and is in fact a made up word.
+(which means "Lord") under the consonants YHWH, and is in fact a made up word.

 God promised the baptism of the Holy Spirit for his people through the prophet Joel (Joel 2:28-29), through John the Baptist (Matthew 3:11; Mark 1:8; Luke